brooth/jeta-site/mysite/home/markdown/logger.md

         }
     }

+###MetaHelper

-As the next step you can pass it to `LogController`, but let's create a helper method in our *MetaHelper*:
+The second step you should pass it to `LogController`, but let's create a helper method in our *MetaHelper*:

     :::java
     public static void createLogger(Object master) {
-        new LogController(getInstance().metasitory, master)
+        new LogController(metasitory, master).createLoggers(MyLoggerProvider.getInstance();
-            .createLoggers(MyLoggerProvider.getInstance();
     }

 If you are not familiar with *MetaHelper* you better to go thought [this guide](/guide/meta-helper) first.

-Now you are ready to provide the logger in your classes via `@Log` annotation.
-<span class="label label-info">Note</span> By default the name of the logger equals master's simple name.
-In case you need another one, you must define it as the annotation's argument - `@Log("MyName")`.
+Now, you're ready to supply the loggers in your classes through `@Log` annotation. <span class="label label-info">Note</span> By default the name of the logger equals master's simple name.
+If you need you can define different one via the annotation's argument - `@Log("MyName")`.

 ### Hello, World!
-Let's log out `Hello, World!` message from the [sample](/guide/code-generating#HelloWorldSample):
+Let's output `Hello, World!` message from [*HelloWorld*](/guide/code-generating#HelloWorldSample) sample.

     :::java
     public class HelloWorldSample {